 Developing a Spatial Form Model to Assess Canopy Cover and Other Urban Forestry Metrics for Guelph, Ontario

-The majority of mid- to large-sized municipalities recognize the importance of planning for the future of their urban forest.
-Urban forest management plans (UFMPs) are the defining documents behind urban forest management; they provide strategic direction and operational guidance for municipalities to manage their urban forest.
-They also outline future urban canopy goals for municipalities.
 Canopy cover is used as one of many indicators of urban forest management success.
-This study developed a spatial form model to determine whether the City of Guelph's UFMP (2012) canopy cover target of 40% is achievable given various planning considerations.
-The model used a geographic information system (ArcGIS 10.2) and leaf-on SPOT 6 satellite imagery to determine existing land covers, and it applied a variety of spatial analysis tools to land cover data and existing infrastructure to determine the spatial extent and/or quantity of a variety of urban forest metrics.
-Results found that a 40% canopy cover is achievable in Guelph if 52% of the available plantable space becomes canopy cover.
-Industrial and employment, institutional, low-density residential, commercial, and park land should be targeted for future planting efforts due to their large plantable space areas and/or low relative canopy cover.
-This study can now be used as a spatial guide to show where plantable spaces exist and what areas should be targeted for future planting.
-It also shows where the City's existing canopy cover, and other land covers, exist.
+This study developed a spatial form model to determine whether Guelph’s canopy cover target of 40% is achievable given various planning considerations.
+The model used a geographic information system (ArcGIS 10.2) and leaf-on SPOT 6 satellite imagery to determine existing land covers; it applied a variety of spatial analysis tools to land cover data and existing infrastructure to determine the spatial extent and/or quantity of a variety of urban forest metrics.
+Results found that a 40% canopy cover is achievable if 52% of the available plantable space becomes canopy cover.
+Industrial and employment, institutional, low-density residential, commercial, and parkland should be targeted for future planting efforts due to their large plantable space areas and/or low relative canopy cover.